-In addressing the spirit of Espoo, the company has undertaken a number of multistakeholder forums and technical meetings in Japan since 2002, and has established positive links with organizations such as the Marine Disaster Prevention Centre.
+In addressing the spirit of Espoo, the company has undertaken a number of multistakeholder forums and technical meetings in Japan since 2002, and has established stable ties with organisations such as the Marine Disaster Prevention Centre.
 More details on the company's strategy for engagement with the Japanese public and other key stakeholders is provided in Section 6.12 (this Section is available in Japanese as well as in Russian and English).